gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - `src/app/(auth)/auth/confirm/route.ts`: Handles the GET request for email confirmation links.

 ### Role of Middleware (`src/middleware.ts`)
-- The `middleware.ts` file is crucial for Supabase session management and route protection.
+- The `src/middleware.ts` file is crucial for Supabase session management and route protection.
 It runs on the server before a request is processed for matching paths.
 - It calls `updateSession` from `src/features/auth/utils/middleware.utils.ts`.
 - The `updateSession` utility:
     - Initializes the Supabase server client with cookies from the request.